-So, without further ado – let’s dive right in.
+So – without further ado – let’s dive right in.

 1. Sign Up For a New Relic Account

-3. SSH Into Your Server
+3. Log In To Your Server

 4. Run The New Relic Installation Script